🛴 Do You Need a License for an Electric Scooter? (2025 Global Guide)

 - Rental Scooters: Bird/Lime require in-app license uploads in 90% of cities.

-- Commercial Use: Food delivery riders need business permits in London, SF, Sydney.
+- Commercial Use: Food delivery riders need business permits in London, San Francisco, and Sydney.

-- Riders Under 18: Parental consent forms in Portugal, Greece, and 22 U.S. states.
+- Riders Under 18: Parental consent forms required in Portugal, Greece, and 22 U.S. states.

 📝 Beyond Licenses: 4 Critical Legal Requirements